 Our program is fully accessible for people with disabilities and offers full-time in-house job coaching, skills development and networking opportunities.
 Assistive technology and personal care support are available as needed.

-Hollywood Outreach / Stigma:
+Journalism: Hollywood & Employer Outreach / Stigma

 Who We Want

 The National Leadership Program is ideal for people who want to gain media and communications skills and contacts while making a positive difference for people with disabilities.
 We are looking for creative, results-driven individuals who want to achieve breakthrough results while getting hands-on experience.
-The fellowship is for college and graduate students, as well as for people transitioning into the workforce for the first time or back into the workforce after a break.
+The Fellowship is ideal for college seniors and graduate students, as well as for people transitioning into the workforce for the first time or back into the workforce after a break.

-Each fellow will receive as many opportunities as possible to learn new skills, network and gain direct experiences.
-In addition to hands-on work experiences, all fellows will participate in special presentations by guest speakers and intensive strategic communications workshops.
-A career plan will be developed by each fellow that will enable him or her to gain appropriate workplace experience while contributing directly and measurably to RespectAbility’s impact.
+Each Fellow will receive as many opportunities as possible to learn new skills, network and gain direct experiences.
+In addition to hands-on work experiences, all Fellows will participate in special presentations by guest speakers and intensive strategic communications workshops.
+A career plan will be developed by each Fellow that will enable him or her to gain appropriate workplace experience while contributing directly and measurably to RespectAbility’s impact.

 Important Details for Applicants